 Final words

-It’ll not only help you learn more but help you recognise your shortcomings and weak points so that you can improve on them.
+It’ll help you learn more and recognise your shortcomings and weak points so that you can improve on them.

-Creating a perfect balance will help you create websites that not only work well with users but search engines too.
+Creating a perfect balance will help you create websites that work well with users and search engines.